Free Printable Fall Leaf Graphing Activity for Kids

 Have you been outside to enjoy the fall weather?
 Where we live, it’s hot and humid all summer, so the cooler fall weather is a welcome change, and the rich colors of the turning leaves paint a masterpiece backdrop for some outdoor play.
 If I could decide, we’d bottle this weather up all year!
-It’s the perfect time of year for fall leaf collection and a graphing activity!
+It’s the perfect time of year for fall leaf collection and a leaf graphing activity!

-Free leaf graphing printable.
-Perfect for fall math and learning colors!
+free leaf graphing printable. perfect for fall math and learning colors!

 A few weeks ago I asked my kids to name some of their top-favorite fall activities, and we made a short “bucket list” to keep on the fridge.
 (Also because, to keep it real–this busy mama can sometimes be “out-of-sight-out-of-mind,” and if I don’t have reminders the season can pass and I’ll be wishing we would have taken better advantage of the beautiful weather.)